VictorBenoiston/ScalesDefiner/README.md

 Basically, what you have to do after run is: type each note (8 notes) in the sequence, with # and b as well.
 Then, it you return the kind of scale you just typed.
+It doesn't show the scale itself, just the kind.

 Português:
 Um script que permite o input das notas, e gera como output o tipo de escala.